Rian013/Rian013/README.md

-# Hey, I'm Rian Fernandes 👋
+# Hey, I'm Rian Archie Fernandes 👋

 I'm a Robotics Engineering grad student at Northeastern University in Boston, graduating in April 2026.
 I love building things that actually work in the real world, not just in simulation.
 My focus is on sensor fusion, SLAM, motion planning, and computer vision.